 This is also a good way to get everyone speaking the same language, so they'll understand why they can't invite 50 people to your small and intimate ceremony.

-Ask Them to Pay for a Specific Wedding Cost
+Asking Them to Covering a Specific Wedding Cost

 Since even the most tightly-controlled wedding budgets have a way of growing, parents might feel uncomfortable with agreeing to pay for "half of the wedding" or another non-specific commitment.